-RI theme.
+- 1) RI theme.

-Roles and responsibilities.
+- 2) Roles and responsibilities.

-Policies and procedures.
+- Policies and procedures.

-Selecting and training your team.
+- 4) Selecting and training your team.

-Developing annual and long-range plans.
+- 5) Developing annual and long-range plans.

-Resources.
+- 6) Resources.

-Case study exercise.
+- 7) Case study exercise.

-Team-building exercise.
+- 8) Team-building exercise.

-Problem solving (RCP 23.010.3).
+- 9) Problem solving.

+The District Training Assembly is convened by the Governorelect and organized by the District Training Committee.

-The participants in the district assembly are club presidents-elect and the members of Rotary clubs assigned by the club presidentelect to serve in key leadership roles in the upcoming Rotary year.
+The participants in the district assembly are club presidentselect and the members of Rotary clubs assigned by the club president-elect to serve in key leadership roles in the upcoming Rotary year.